trvinh/trvinh.github.io/_posts/2017-10-07-my-first-contribution-ever.markdown

 Yuppiiii!!!
 You know how you feel, when your work is getting recognized, right? ;)

 Some time back, I was working on an issue with *- yes, again -* with [PhyloProfile]({% post_url 2017-04-24-phyloprofile-tool-for-phylogenetic-profiling %}), where I need to sort a list of taxa based on their taxonomy distance.
-From [Bastian](https://twitter.com/gedankenstuecke) - the guy who knows everything, I got to know [*taxize*](https://github.com/ropensci/taxize), a greate library from [rOpenSci project](https://ropensci.github.io) for playing with NCBI taxonomy database. *taxize* has a function called `class2tree()` which create a tree object from a given list of species.
+From <a href="https://twitter.com/gedankenstuecke" target="_blank">Bastian</a> - the guy who knows everything, I got to know <a href="https://github.com/ropensci/taxize" target="_blank">*taxize*</a>, a greate library from <a href="https://ropensci.github.io" target="_blank">rOpenSci project</a> for playing with NCBI taxonomy database. *taxize* has a function called `class2tree()` which create a tree object from a given list of species.

 ```{r}
 >library(taxize)